ansys/pyaedt/doc/source/API/Examples.rst

 Examples
 ===================================

-Here you can find a list of examples that shows how to use AEDTLib in real practical cases.
+Here you can find a list of examples that shows how to use pyaedt in real practical cases.

 **Getting Started Examples:**

-- `JupyterLab HFSS Full Example <../../Examples/Notebooks/HFSS_Icepak_fullEXample.ipynb>`_: It is a Jupyter lab file that shows how user can launch AEDTLib from Jupyter lab.
+- `JupyterLab HFSS Full Example <../../Examples/Notebooks/HFSS_Icepak_fullEXample.ipynb>`_: It is a Jupyter lab file that shows how user can launch pyaedt from Jupyter lab.
 It requires Juputer Lab to be installed on your machine.

-- `JupyterLab HFSS Full Example Non Graphical <../../Examples/Notebooks/HFSS_Icepak_fullEXample-NG.ipynb>`_: It is a Jupyter lab file that shows how user can launch AEDTLib from Jupyter lab.
+- `JupyterLab HFSS Full Example Non Graphical <../../Examples/Notebooks/HFSS_Icepak_fullEXample-NG.ipynb>`_: It is a Jupyter lab file that shows how user can launch pyaedt from Jupyter lab.
 It requires Juputer Lab to be installed on your machine.
 Non Graphical Version

 - `JupyterLab Far Field PostProcessing Example <../../Examples/Notebooks/far_field_test.ipynb>`_: It is a Jupyter lab file that shows how user can use matplotly to postprocess data from AEDT in Non-Graphical mode.
 It requires Juputer Lab to be installed on your machine.

 - `JupyterLab Sherlock to Icepak Example <../../Examples/Notebooks/SherlockToIcepak.ipynb>`_: It is a Jupyter lab file that shows how user can import files from Sherlock and create Icepak Project.

-- `JupyterLab Maxwll Example 1 <../../Examples/Notebooks/maxwell_aedtlib_test.ipynb>`_: It is a Jupyter lab file that shows how user can create a maxwell project, run analysis and plot results.
+- `JupyterLab Maxwll Example 1 <../../Examples/Notebooks/maxwell_pyaedt_test.ipynb>`_: It is a Jupyter lab file that shows how user can create a maxwell project, run analysis and plot results.

-- `JupyterLab Maxwll Example 2 <../../Examples/Notebooksmaxwell_aedtlib_test-NG.ipynb>`_: It is a Jupyter lab file that shows how user can create a maxwell project, run analysis and plot results.
+- `JupyterLab Maxwll Example 2 <../../Examples/Notebooksmaxwell_pyaedt_test-NG.ipynb>`_: It is a Jupyter lab file that shows how user can create a maxwell project, run analysis and plot results.
 Non Graphical Version

 - `JupyterLab Netlist Example <../../Examples/Notebooks/Netlist.ipynb>`_: It is a Jupyter lab file that shows how user can read a netlist and create a schematic